Reality-Dev/RealityKit-Collisions/README.md

 - To allow you to add your own custom collision groups you must first define them:
 Copy and paste this enum in the global scope (not contained within a class, struct, etc.) and replace the case names with the collision groups you want to have in your own app.
-You could make one like this if you wanted to have "teammate" and "alien" groups:
+You could make one like this if you wanted to have "teammates" and "aliens" groups:
 ``` swift
     public enum MyCustomCollisionGroups: String, CaseIterable {
         case teammates, aliens